anettebgo/nerdschool/readme.md

 * 23. September - Introducing the command line
 * 07. October - Learn Git
 * 21. October - No nerdschool, go to [JavaZone Academy](http://fagutvalget.no/javazone-academy-21-oktober/) instead!
 * 04. November - Getting started with web technologies (JavaScript, HTML & CSS)
-* 18. November -
+* 18. November - TDD'ing your JavaScript
+* 02. December -

 What happens if I miss one?